malczuuu/taskbook/README.md

 Backend for Taskbook application.
 Developed by Damian Malczewski as a project at [Cracow University of Technology][pk.edu.pl] in 2019.

-Afterwards it served the purpose of testing Angular updates.
+Afterwards it served the purpose of testing Spring Boot updates.

 ## Table of Contents